Last updated on May 3rd, 2018

 There is no system of tipping in Bhutan night clubs, discos and bars in a strict sense.
 When you visit Bhutan’s night clubs like Drayangs, girls will sing or dance on your request.
 But you have to pay before performance.
 The rate will be fixed.

-If you’re feeling little generous on that night, you can add Nu.100-200 on their fixed rate.
+If you’re feeling little generous on that night, you can add Nu.100-200 on their rates.
 I don’t know if this can be called even tipping in Bhutanese Drayang.

 Bhutan Taxi Drivers & Car rentals

 Taxi drivers in Bhutan won’t expect tip from you.
-But taxis in Bhutan aren’t metered like in other countries.
-So you should already know normal rate from the pickup point to your destination – you can ask locals.
+But taxis in Bhutan don’t have meters like in other countries.
+So you need to know normal rate from the pickup point to your destination – you can ask locals.

 You should also ask the taxi driver about the rate before boarding.
 There is a probability that they might charge higher than normal rate on reaching the destination.
-If you feel distance is quite long and feel the driver deserves your appreciation, you can tip him Nu.100-200 on the top of fixed taxi fare you paid.
+If you feel distance is quite long and feel the driver deserves your appreciation, you can tip him Nu.300-400 on the top of fare you paid.

 If you have hired a Bhutan taxi for one day city tour, it would be appreciable thing if you tip the driver Nu.300-500.
-Because you never know he would have earned more than the settled rate on that particular day.
+Because you never know he would earn more than that amount on that particular day.

 When you board Bhutan taxi from Paro International Airport, the rates will be higher than normal rate by about Nu.200-300.
 The airport authority charges taxis with Nu.100 on entry and then Nu.50 every after 30 minutes.
 Be calculative on this if you have asked taxi in advance.